-To run Splash with custom options pass them to docker run.
+To run Splash with custom options pass them to docker run, after the image name.
 For example, let's increase log verbosity:

 '''

 $ docker run -p 8050:8050 scrapinghub/splash -v3

 '''

 To see all possible options pass --help.
 Not all options will work the same inside Docker: changing ports doesn't make sense (use docker run options instead), and paths are paths in the container.